 - Rating lodging accommodations while traveling

-- Travel necessities, such as insurance, VPN, etc.
+- Travel necessities, such as insurance, VPNs (important for going around geo-blocked content), etc.

 The list goes on.

-You can even combine travel with additional aspects such as cooking, musical festivals, ancient landmarks, family vacations, traditional cuisine, etc. Travel and Fashion, in particular, is a very popular niche.
+You can even combine travel with additional aspects such as cooking, musical festivals, ancient landmarks, family vacations, traditional cuisine, etc. Travel and Fashion, in particular, is a trendy niche.

-If you find yourself having trouble coming up with a niche, simply think of the travel websites and blogs that you enjoy visiting.
+If you have trouble finding a niche, think of the travel websites and blogs you enjoy visiting.

 Make a list of the types of topics they talk about, and this should help you narrow down what you might be interested in writing about.